Dragon Quest III HD-2D Remake looks to please fans both new and old — Preview

 There are also voices newly added to Dragon Quest III, which honestly I was not expecting.
 In battle, these are battle chirps as your attacks play out.
 Outside of battle it seems like additional dialogue, such as most NPC chatter, is not voiced, but any main narrative dialogue will be.
 Voice languages available are English and Japanese, with additional text languages for French, Italian, German, Spanish, Korean, and Chinese (traditional and simplified).
 And yes, you can turn off voices entirely, too, should you choose to.

 If you've played Octopath Traveler II, you generally should have a good idea of what to expect from Dragon Quest III HD-2D Remake's presentation.
-The spritework is extremely colorful in places, and the 3D environments I saw during my short demo time, both in town and in dungeons, were simply lovely.
-The only minor concern I have here is that the demo build we played had some significant framerate dips that were far more frequent than I would have liked.
+The spritework is colorful and the environments are especially pretty, however, one concern I have here is that the demo build we played had some significant framerate dips that were far more frequent than I would have liked.
 It's certainly possible these will be ironed out before the final release, but it was definitely noticeable during my time with the game.

 Most of the game's menus maintain that classic white-letters-on-dark-box style, but there are a few new icons in place to help out here and there.
 For example, there are new vocation icons next to party member names that will at a glance inform you what their current vocation is.
 The biggest addition as far as menus go is a new map screen, both in the form of a full map that you can pull up at any time, as well as a mini-map that sits in the corner as you explore.
 The map screens will also give you hint on where you are supposed to go to progress the main story.
 For purists, know that you can turn off mini-map if you want to.